catscarlet/makeiso-kuroko/README.md

 ```

 - **CENTOS7_EVERYTHING_ISO** MUST be a accessiable CentOS-7-x86_64-Everything-1611.iso files.
 - **PAYLOAD_PATH** is addtional files you want to install after the system installation.
-After the system installation and auto reboot, `install.sh` will be execute automatically once.
+After the system installation and auto reboot, `bash install.sh` will be execute automatically once.

 ### Usage